GaetanVDB07/GaetanVDB07/README.md

 ###

-<p align="left">My name is Gaetan Vandenberghe and I'm a AI student, from Belgium</p>
+<p align="left">My name is Gaetan Vandenberghe and I'm an AI student, from Belgium</p>

 ###